 Visit Flagstaff in the fall for beautiful yellow aspens that rival Colorado’s and go stargazing, since Flagstaff was the first dark sky city.

-Don’t miss Grand Canyon National Park.
-There is great hiking and you can even view the Canyon via donkey or helicopter!
+Don’t miss the Grand Canyon National Park as there is great hiking and you can even view the Canyon via donkey or helicopter!
 One of the best stops in Northern Arizona is Page!

 Highlights of Page, Arizona include the incredible Horseshoe Bend, a natural U-turn in the Colorado River, and Antelope Canyon, the insta-famous slot canyon.